Properties purchased or adapted or built for use by incapacitated persons

 Reduction in chargeable value

-Relief is available from LPT in certain conditions, further information is available under Factors affecting your Valuation.
+Relief is available from LPT in certain conditions, further information is available under Factors that may affect your valuation.